Nikon A1000 vs Olympus TG-6

 - Longer lasting: Gets more shots (340 versus 250) out of a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 15m).

 - Easier geotagging: Features an internal GPS sensor to log localization data.

 - More modern: Was introduced somewhat (4 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the A1000 emerges as the winner of the contest (11 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A1000 comes out slightly ahead of the TG-6 (11 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.